cqframework/mct-ig/input/pagecontent/technical-requirements.md

 Overall project-related risks by implementing both a high-level overview (e.g., Waterfall) executed in Agile development cycles

 ##### User Interface Approach

+The Reporting Client should provide a simple interface for quality improvement staff at provider organizations to gather the required data for a measure from any or all of the facilities for the organization, display any relevant validation or missing information messages along with the calculated measure score, and submit the data and score to a receiving system.

+The User Interface for this prototype will be a minimalist React-JS application that mimics the experience of submitting reporting data in the current hospital reporting system.

+TODO: Wireframes

 ##### Architectural Strategies